 20. Instant Noodle Museum

 Make your own packet of cup noodles at this quirky museum.
 Choose everything from the soup flavour, and toppings, to the design of the cup.
-The noodles remain fresh for up to 90 days, it’s a fun thing to do in Osaka if you are searching for a souvenir for yourself or someone at home.
+The noodles remain fresh for up to 90 days, it’s a fun and family friendly thing to do in Osaka, especially if you are searching for a souvenir for yourself or someone at home.

-Not only can you make your own noodles, there’s also plenty of information about the beloved cup noodles and their evolution to a household staple snack.
+Not only can you make your own noodles, there’s also plenty of information about the beloved cup noodle and their evolution to a household staple snack.

 Entrance to the museum is free, but creating your own cup of noodles costs ¥500.